 Now let's explore on a more detailed level, looking at the districts' performances.

-Notice the large variability on Variance % to last year, with Jan, Apr, and Jul being particularly bad months.
+In the Total Sales Variance % by Fiscal Month chart, notice the large variability on variance % compared to last year, with January, April, and July being particularly bad months.

 Let’s see if we can narrow down where the issues might be.

-Observe the men's category wasn't as severely affected in April as the business overall, but January and July were still problem months.
+Observe that although the men's category wasn't as severely affected in April as the overall business, January and July were still problematic months.

-Notice the women's category performed much worse than business overall across all months, and much worse in almost every month compared to the previous year.
+Notice the women's category performed much worse than the overall business across all months, and in almost every month compared to the previous year.